When gridlock and a voracious media become too much, these well-heeled politicos abscond to their enviable second (or third) homes.

 Commerce Secretary Wilbur Ross and wife Hilary Geary might venture to Southampton to disappear from the public glare of Washington, but that doesn’t mean they are keeping a low profile.
 Their head-turning luxury address sits on 4.5 acres and was completely reimagined by New York interior designer Mario Buatta, who tasked landscape architect Charles Stick to augment the dining room by ripping out an adjacent brick terrace and replace it with a flagstone-paved loggia so it could seat up to 120 guests.
 Sounds like a lovely place for a Commerce Department team retreat.

-TRUMP LE CHATEAU DES PALMIERS PHOTOS COURTNEY OF LUXURY RETREATS
+Photography by: TRUMP LE CHATEAU DES PALMIERS PHOTOS COURTNEY OF LUXURY RETREATS